markdbenson/markbenson.io/_source/experience/2022-02-smartthings-head-of-smartthings.md

 - **Integrated Tesla Energy Products into SmartThings** (October 2023): Partnered with Tesla to enable SmartThings control of Powerwall and Solar Roof, providing users with a unified platform for energy management and automation.

+- **Replaced Legacy Technical Debt** (2018–2023): Executed a multi-year initiative (Phoenix project) to modernize SmartThings' backend infrastructure, improving reliability, scalability, and performance across the platform.

 - **Launched SmartThings Station at CES** (January 2023): Introduced an innovative smart home hub that combines Matter support, Zigbee and Thread connectivity, 15W wireless charging, and a Smart Button for triggering home automations.

 - **Embedded SmartThings Hub in Family Hub Refrigerators** (January 2023): Integrated SmartThings Hub functionality into Samsung’s Bespoke 4-Door Flex™ refrigerator, eliminating the need for a separate hub while supporting Matter and other smart home protocols.

-- **Replaced Legacy Technical Debt** (2018–2023): Executed a multi-year initiative (Phoenix project) to modernize SmartThings' backend infrastructure, improving reliability, scalability, and performance across the platform.
+- **Launched SmartThings Pet Care** (June 2022): Delivered a connected-pet experience that helps homeowners monitor, locate, and care for their pets.
+Enabled goal-setting and activity tracking through Galaxy Tags, supported lost-pet location, and introduced bark detection through JetBot AI 90+ that can undock, record clips, and identify which pet is barking.
+Added automations to play calming sounds or Pet Zen content, trigger feeders when owners are away, and integrate with Dr. Tail for remote veterinary guidance.

 - **Redefined SmartThings Vision and Mission** (April 2022): Recast SmartThings' strategic direction to align with Samsung’s broader vision, emphasizing intuitive, trusted, and frictionless connected experiences that drive recurring business value and sustainable differentiation.